Lapu-Lapu City: Economy

 Lapu-Lapu City is part of Metro Cebu, the second-most important metropolitan area in the Philippines.
 It has benefited from the economic rise of Cebu in the 1990s and 2000s, also known as Ceboom.

 Mactan–Cebu International Airport, the primary airport serving Cebu, is located in the city.
 The airport has direct routes with international destinations, including East and Southeast Asia.
 These connections have given way for tourism to emerge as a major part of the city's economy.
 Several resorts are located in the city, most of which are concentrated along the eastern coast of the island in the barangays of Marigondon, Maribago, Mactan, and Punta Engaño.

 The city is home to several industrial zones, such as Mactan Export Processing Zone (MEPZ) and the Cebu Light Industrial Park (CLIP).
 Other large industries include: General Milling Company, one of the largest food companies in the Philippines; the Cebu Shipyard and Engineering Works, pioneered by Dad Cleland; and several oil companies, such as Royal Dutch Shell.

+Mactan Newtown, a 30-hectare (74-acre) integrated township currently being developed by Megaworld Corporation is also located in the city.
+Currently, it is home to business process outsourcing (BPO) offices, hotels, residential towers, a school, restaurants, retail shops, and a beach.
+Future developments include the Mactan Expo Center which is expected to open by the end of 2025, the Mactan World Museum that's expected to open in 2027, and additional residential towers.